alle0200/Commitment/README.md

 You can find my finished project here:

+The entire project is just on one page, but it's a pretty long page with a lot of stuff on it.

 ## Final Thoughts

 The openess of this assignment left me kind of unsure of what to do at first, but I think I eventually got a hang of things.
 If there are any noticable typos or errors, please let me know and I'll do my best to correct them.